kevin-fang/Tile-Searcher/README.md

 # Tiling-Server
 A Python script that prints tile information given tile libraries, `getTileVariants.py`.

-This repository also contains a NodeJS web server with a REST API that calls the Python script for easier use, and a simple Android client in `GetTileInfo/` to query the API.
+This repository also contains a NodeJS web server with a REST API that calls the Python script for easier use, and a simple Android client in `TileInfoApp/` to query the API.

+To get up and running, set your Arvados API keys and run `./startBackend.sh` and in another terminal, `./startFrontend.sh`.
+Make sure to change the IP address in the React application!

 Before starting anything, set the Arvados API keys and run `./setup.sh`